Rachel Maddow Denies Crying During Segment About Mueller Report

 — The Intercept (@theintercept) April 12, 2017

 Ever since the inception of Mueller’s investigation, Maddow has continued asserting herself as one of the most vocal proponents of the theory that Trump colluded with Russia to win the 2016 election.
-Seemingly puzzled by Maddow’s dedication to the Russia story, The Intercept wrote in April 2017 that the host has “covered ‘The Russia Connection’ — and Russia, generally — more than it has any other issue.”
+Seemingly puzzled by Maddow’s dedication to the Russia story, The Intercept wrote in April of 2017 that the host has “covered ‘The Russia Connection’ — and Russia, generally — more than it has any other issue.”